ZoneMinder/zoneminder/README.txt

 relocate it.
 Moving your mouse over a point will highlight the corresponding entry in the points table and vice versa.

-To  add a new point, click on the `+' next to the point  entry in  the  point  table.
+To  add a new point, click on the '+' next to the point  entry in  the  point  table.
 This will add another  point  directly between that and the next point.
-To delete a point, select it, and  then click on the `-` link.
-The `X' that appears  in  the same area just allows you to deselect that point and leave  it in  the  same place.
+To delete a point, select it, and  then click on the '-' link.
+The 'X' that appears  in  the same area just allows you to deselect that point and leave  it in  the  same place.
 You can make zones almost any  shape  you like;  except  that zones may not self-intersect  (i.e.  edges